DanielFaulkner/AnnotationUtilities/docs/userguide.md

 python3 annofilter.py -i test/sampledata/DFAM.tsv -o DFAMfiltered.tsv --annonames \w*_alt --regex --exclude

+## Annotation tabulate (annotabify.py)

+Converts a GTF/GFF formatted file into a standard, TSV, tab separated file.
+The resulting file should be suitable for spreadsheet or statistics packages which do not support GTF's mix of tab and semicolon separated fields.
+If the output is saved as a .gtf file the output is still recognised by these utilities.
+This operation can be undone using the -r/--reverse option to store any modifications which have been made in the GTF format.

+**Arguments:**
+Input filename 			(required, filepath)
+Output filename 		(required, filepath)
+-r/--reverse:	Reverses the tabulation function to convert back to a standard GTF format.
+-t/--header:	Include the header line [0-No, 1-If present, 2-Yes].
+Default is 1.

+**Example:**
+Tabulating a GTF file so all fields are separated by tab characters.

+python3 annotabify.py test/sampledata/GTF.gtf GTFtabulated.gtf

+## Annotation overlapping feature (annofeat.py)

+This utility reads an annotation file and looks for features in a reference annotation file which overlap.
+These are then added as additional tab separated columns in the output.
+One column for the feature type and one for the feature ID.
+A margin can be specified to extend the overlapping region to include neighbouring features.
+Additionally the output can be configured to return all results or just those with the highest priority, transcripts/exons by default, see comments in libAnnoFeat.py file for instructions on modifying the priority list.
+This utility can compare any two support annotation files but is most likely to be used to compare the results of an analysis against a genome annotation file.
+NOTE: This utility has received very limited optimisation work, therefore expect the utility to take a while when used with larger files.

+**Arguments:**
+Query filename 			(required, filepath)
+Reference filename  (required, filepath)
+Output filename 		(required, filepath)
+-m/--margin:  Additional margin (in bps) to include in the search for overlapping features.
+-a/--all:     Returns all overlapping features as a semicolon separated list.
+-t/--title:   Title to use for the column header (if a header line is present).

+**Example:**
+Searching for overlapping features with itself, an unrealistic use case.

+python3 annofeat.py test/sampledata/GTF.gtf test/sampledata/GTF.gtf output.gtf -a -t OverlappingPlus10 -m 10

 ## Annotation viewer (annoview.py)

 There are many text editors and spreadsheet programs suitable for examining annotation files.
 This utility does not aim to compete with these, but instead provide a means to open two annotation files and compare their contents graphically to give an indication of an annotations relevance when viewed in context.